SIE 510: Overview

 B. Class Assignments

 - Lab Exercises: Students are responsible for completing several lab exercises.
 The objective of the labs is to develop your skills with Python programming and GIS project development.
 We will be using ArcGIS Pro and Jupyter Notebooks for python development

-- Application Reports: Each student will be required to present a short report on an application of their choosing.
+- Application Presentations: Each student will be required to make a short presentation on an application area of their choosing.